-Drug and Alcohol Rehabilitation Programs in West Virginia
+Outpatient and Inpatient Drug and Alcohol Treatment Services in West Virginia

 More specific types of drug rehabilitation are offered in the state of West Virginia.
 Drug treatment centers in the state are equipped to help pregnant women, persons with HIV/AIDS, and people with co-occurring mental and substance abuse disorders.
 Other drug treatment centers will be able to deliver faith-based programs, services in different languages, and programs for certain ages and genders.
 Drug prevention and education programs are available to help support local communities, while drug intervention services can be utilized to help unwilling addicts get help.

 Marijuana use and cultivation is a large problem, and the state of West Virginia is always in the top ten states concerning marijuana.
 Methamphetamine is a big threat to the state.
 MDMA is concentrated in Morgantown, which is the home of the University of West Virginia.